tarastm95/Yelp1/README.md

 ## Redis Commander

 To inspect the Redis database through a web interface, the compose file includes a `redis-commander` service.
+It is configured to use database 1 so it shows RQ's queues.
 Start it and visit <http://localhost:8081>:

 ```bash
 docker compose up -d redis-commander